-Heiaht:
+Height:

-landing above sidewalk: 6-foot maximum

-landing below sidewalk: 6-foot maximum
+landing above sidewalk: 6-foot maximum landing below sidewalk: 6-foot maximum a building.

-Design A short fence may be placed along the built-Standards to-line or setback where it is not defined by a building.
+Design Standards A short fence may be placed along the built-to-line or setback where it is not defined by substantial glazing at the sidewalk level and typically includes an awning that may overlap the sidewalk.
+It may be used in conjunction with other frontage types.
+An awning that extends over the sidewalk requires an encroachment permit.